What is the difference between debt and liability?

 Liability

-Liability is an obligation to render goods or services or an economic obligation to be discharged off at a future date.
+In other words, liability is an obligation to render goods or services or an economic obligation to be discharged at a future date.

 For Example,